jean-pierreBoth/gsearch/README.md

     conda activate python38
     conda config --add channels bioconda
     conda install gsearch -c bioconda
-    #### a different binary name was used for bioconda channel, you can change it to gsearch later, see below
-    gsearchbin -h
-    ### change to gsearch binary name
-    cp $(which gsearchbin) $CONDA_PREFIX/bin/gsearch
     gsearch -h
 ```
 ## or if you are on MacOS and have homebrew installed